-The U.S. equity market continued to tumble during the second quarter of 2022 due to skyrocketing inflation, increasing interest rates, and growing concerns over the likelihood of an economic recession.
-The S&P 500 stock price index plunged at an annual rate of 28.3 percent in the second quarter of 2022, following an 11.1 percent annualized decline in the first quarter.
-It entered a bear market on June 13 after closing more than 20 percent below its high in early January.
-Half of these losses have been recovered as of mid-August, but stock prices are expected to remain weak throughout the remainder of 2022 and well into 2023, eroding household wealth and putting downward pressure on consumer spending.
+With further rate hikes and a global economic slowdown on the horizon, the U.S. equity market continued to fall during the third quarter of 2022.
+The S&P 500 stock price index plunged another 12.6 percent in the third quarter of 2022, following two consecutive quarters of double-digit declines in the first half of 2022.
+By the end of September 2022, the index had fallen 25 percent compared to its peak at the beginning of January 2022, remaining in a bear market.
+Stock prices are expected to remain soft throughout the remainder of 2022 and well into 2023, eroding household wealth and putting downward pressure on consumer spending.

-DOB's U.S. economic forecast for the Updated Financial Plan includes a broad slowdown in economic activity but no recession on the horizon.
-However, DOB recognizes that the risk disproportionately tilts toward the downside.
-If consumer price inflation does not slow markedly in response to the ongoing rate hikes, the Federal Reserve could implement a more aggressive monetary tightening policy, which could further weigh on employment growth and induce a recession.
-Higher mortgage rates due to monetary tightening by the Federal Reserve have already resulted in a significant slowdown in housing demand during the first half of 2022.
-A higher than anticipated rise in mortgage rates could lead to even sharper declines in the housing market.
-Additionally, if COVID infections and restrictive policy responses in countries like China persist and continue to spill over into global supply chains, it could further weaken global growth, leading to slower growth in the United States.
+The U.S. economy faces significant downside risks that could potentially tip the economy into recession.
+If consumer price inflation does not slow markedly in response to the ongoing rate hikes, the Federal Reserve could implement a more aggressive monetary tightening policy, which could further weigh on employment, resulting in larger and more sustained job losses.
+A higher-thananticipated rise in interest rates could further raise consumer and business borrowing costs and lead to even sharper declines in the housing market.
+Additionally, if COVID infections and restrictive policy responses in countries like China persist and continue to spill over into global supply chains, it could further undermine global growth, leading to even slower growth in the United States.
 Finally, if the war in Ukraine remains unresolved, it could lead to persistently higher energy and other commodity prices and an extended period of supply-chain disruptions, making domestic policymakers' efforts to control inflation exceedingly difficult.

-On the upside, a quicker-than-anticipated resolution of supply-chain issues domestically and abroad could contribute to stronger overall growth and ease inflation pressures.
-Moreover, if inflation turns out to be more responsive to monetary tightening than previously anticipated, or if rate-sensitive sectors are more resilient to rate hikes and tighter financial conditions, the U.S. economy could rapidly recover from the output contractions in the first half of 2022.
+On the upside, if inflation turns out to be more responsive to monetary tightening than previously anticipated or if rate-sensitive sectors are more resilient to rate hikes and tighter financial conditions, the U.S. economy might experience greater-than-expected output growth.
+Moreover, a quicker-than-anticipated resolution of supply-chain issues domestically and abroad could ease inflation pressures and drive faster growth.